ElkeCodes/elkedotcodes/site/content/blogposts/2020-04-23-how-useful-is-my-degree-in-computer-science.md

 ## Most things in my current job, I've learned at the job

-I'm not kidding if I claim that like 80% of what I have used in the last 5 years of my career were stuff that I didn't learn at university.
+I'm not kidding if I claim that like 80% of what I have used in the last 5 years of my career were things that I didn't learn at university.
-My current job consists of VueJS development with TypeScript.
+At the time of writing, my job consists of VueJS development with TypeScript.
 I'll admit, when I was still at university stuff like VueJS and TypeScript didn't exist.
 But things like frontend frameworks and JavaScript were not that focused in my education.